nicitaacom/16_gericht-restaurant/dev_readme.txt

 Adaptive+responsive design (adaptive=clamp() - responsive=@media)

 1)
-use <Component className='flex flex-col'/> only with tailwind (className in props) use .css for something that hard wirte with tailwind (it's fine - but not use .css for everything cause it can be contains similar .class and it will be hard to coordinate across .css)
+Use <Component className='flex flex-col'/> only with tailwind (className in props) use .css for something that hard wirte with tailwind (it's fine - but not use .css for everything cause it can be contains similar .class and it makes it hard to coordinate across .css)

 2)
 check out index.css

 3)
 Framer motion in deps - that's why some css with transform property requires !important

+4)
+If you want apply border try do it with !important if it doesn't work without it